decaporg/decap-cms/website/content/docs/middleman.md

 This guide will help you get started using Netlify CMS and Middleman.

 ## Installation
-To get up and running with Middleman, you need both the Ruby language runtime and RubyGems installed installed on your computer.
+To get up and running with Middleman, you need both the Ruby language runtime and RubyGems installed on your computer.
 Check out the [Middleman installation docs](https://middlemanapp.com/basics/install/) for more details.
-If you already have Ruby and RubyGems installed use the following command to install Middleman:
+If you already have your environment set up, use the following command to install Middleman:

 ```
 gem install middleman